sabidesu/sabi.pink/src/projects/old-sabi-pink.md

 ---
 name: old.sabi.pink
 description: >-
-  the previous version of my website, builty with gatsby since i'm familiar with react and i wanted to use a static site generator that worked with react and let me easily add content via contentful
+  the previous version of my website, built with gatsby since i'm familiar with react and i wanted to use a static site generator that worked with react and let me easily add content via contentful
 view_link: https://youtu.be/dQw4w9WgXcQ